“I am not sure if flexible PTO would work for us. What if our employees abuse it?”

 Get to the root of things.
 Most times, an employee is not deliberately looking to abuse your paid time off policy.
 If you looked more intimately with an intent to understand you will track absenteeism back to one of these things: lack of morale at workplace, disengagement or weak motivation, not feeling challenged, personal hardships and maybe sometimes they get used to taking advantage of the system.

 Most often or always, it’s fixable but with a little help.

 Winning with flexible PTO

-Before you address employee absenteeism within flexible PTO, you need to have a few facts clearly established in your mind to win with flexible PTO.
+Before you address employee absenteeism within flexible PTO, you need to have a few facts clearly established in your mind to win with flexible time off.

 Implementing a successful flexible PTO policy begins with believing, understanding and agreeing with the fact that employees as adults can and should take care of their own responsibilities.
 An employer-employee relationship is built on mutual trust, honor, and respect.

 Every employee is different.
 Just like how the skills and experience they bring are diverse, their style of work, ability to manage time and relationships are all different.
 Managers should focus on what really matters: meeting goals, initiatives, innovations, relationships / the spirit of the team, values, etc. They should also be able to accommodate the fact that every employee might take different means to achieve them and so give their employees space for it.